- There is no magic average settlement number. Your case depends on your injuries, the other driver’s fault, and what you can prove.

 But your health insurance company wants reimbursed for the $20,000 they paid out.
 The hospital has a lien for another $10,000.

-That’s still money that can help you rebuild.
-But it’s not the headline number.
-And if your lawyer doesn’t know how to negotiate those liens down, you’ll walk away with even less.
+That is still money that can help you rebuild.
+But it is not the headline number.
+And if your lawyer does not know how to negotiate those liens down, you will walk away with even less.

 We fight those battles for you.